HuaweiSwitch/CloudEngine-Ansible/docs/ce_module_docs.md

 #### Notes

 - The relevant configurations will be deleted if DLDP is disabled using enable=false.

-- group_timeout also accepts "never" as an input

-- When using auth_mode=none, it will restore the default DLDP authentication mode(By default, DLDP packets are not authenticated).
+- When using auth_mode=none, it will restore the default DLDP authentication mode(By default,DLDP packets are not authenticated.).
+- By default, the working mode of DLDP is enhance, so you are advised to use work_mode=enhance to restore defualt DLDP working mode.
+- The default interval for sending Advertisement packets is 5 seconds, so you are advised to use time_interval=5 to restore defualt DLDP interval.

 ---